Here's How Long Each Type Of Thanksgiving Leftover Is Safe To Eat

 What last the longest are fruits and veggies.
 In our test, they were still safe to eat up to 12 days later!

 If you want the food to last longer, there are a couple of tricks.
 First don't put it up in the fridge hot.
 You can make an ice bath in the sink to cool things down before putting them in the fridge.
-And shallow Tupperware grows bacteria slower than the deeper ones.
+And shallow plastic containers grow bacteria slower than the deeper ones.

 So you can keep a lid on food going bad by breaking it up into multiple containers.